Farzeela Rupani is a general dental practitioner working in mixed practice with a special interest in cosmetic dentistry and orthodontics. ...

 The IC meets in private and is made up of three trained committee members drawn from an independently appointed pool.
-The Committee will be made up of at least one registered dentist, one lay member and, in cases that concern a Dental Care Professional (DCP), at least one registered DCP.
+The Committee will be made up of at least one registered dentist, one lay member and, in cases that concern a dental care professional (DCP), at least one registered DCP.

 The IC has a number of options available when making a decision.
-These are:

-to adjourn the case for further information;
+- To adjourn the case for further information.

-to close the case and take no further action;
+- To close the case and take no further action.

-to issue a letter of advice to the registrant;
+- To issue a letter of advice to the registrant.

-to issue a warning to the registrant;
+- To issue a warning to the registrant.

-to issue a warning to the registrant and direct that the warning should be published on the GDC website;
+- To issue a warning to the registrant and direct that the warning should be published on the GDC website.

-to refer the case to one of the three Practice Committees for a full inquiry.
+- To refer the case to one of the three Practice Committees for a full inquiry.

 The GDC's three Practice Committees are: